TheReal-Kaze/WIP-RocketModPluginReloader/README.md

 /rm reload

 -Installation:
-Place the RocketModFix folder inside the modules folder of your server.
+Place the RocketModPluginReloader folder inside the modules folder of your server.
 Done!

 Credits